-As an alternative to the eLearning Anti-Doping Education course ADEL for International-Level athletes, the Athletes can instead complete the eLearning course developed and approved by their respective National Anti-Doping Organization.
-The certificate of completion of such course must be uploaded on the FINA GMS platform prior to participation instead of the certification of completion of the ADEL for International-Level athletes course.]
+[Comment to Art.
+17.2: As an alternative to the eLearning Anti-Doping Education course ADEL for International-Level athletes, the Athletes can instead complete the eLearning any course developed and approved by their respective National Anti-Doping Organization.
+The certificate of completion of such course must be uploaded on the FINA World Aquatics GMS platform prior to participation instead of the certification of completion of the ADEL for International-Level athletes course.]

-DC 18 ADDITIONAL ROLES AND RESPONSIBILITIES OF MEMBER FEDERATIONS
+DCART.
+18 ADDITIONAL ROLES AND RESPONSIBILITIES OF MEMBER FEDERATIONS AND CONTINENTAL ORGANISTAIONS

-DC 18.1 All Member Federations and their members shall comply with the Code, International Standards, and these Anti-Doping Rules.
-All Member Federations and other members shall include in their policies, rules and programs the provisions necessary to ensure that FINA may enforce these Anti-Doping Rules (including carrying out Testing) directly in respect of Athletes (including National-Level Athletes) and other Persons under their anti-doping authority as specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules").

-DC 18.2 Each Member Federation shall incorporate these Anti-Doping Rules either directly or by reference into its governing documents, constitution and/or rules as part of the rules of sport that bind their members so that the Member Federation may enforce them itself directly in respect of Athletes (including National-Level Athletes) and other Persons under its anti-doping authority.

-DC 18.3 By adopting these Anti-Doping Rules, and incorporating them into their governing documents and rules of sport, Member Federations shall cooperate with and support FINA in that function.
-They shall also recognize, abide by and implement the decisions made pursuant to these Anti-Doping Rules, including the decisions imposing sanctions on Persons under their authority.

-DC 18.4 All Member Federations shall take appropriate action to enforce compliance with the Code, International Standards, and these Anti-Doping Rules.
+- All Member Federations, Continental Organisations and their members shall comply with the Code, International Standards, and these Anti-Doping Rules.
+All Member Federations and other members They shall include in their policies, rules and programs the provisions necessary to ensure that FINAWorld Aquatics may enforce these Anti-Doping Rules (including carrying out Testing) directly in respect of Athletes (including National-Level Athletes) and other Persons under their anti-doping authority as specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules"). - DCArt.
+18.2 Each All Member FederationFederations and Continental Organisations shall incorporate these Anti-Doping Rules either directly or by reference into itstheir governing documents, constitution and/or rules as part of the rules of sport that bind their members so that the Member Federation they may enforce them itself-directly in respect of Athletes (including National-Level Athletes) and other Persons under itstheir anti-doping authority. - DCArt.
+18.3 By adopting these Anti-Doping Rules, and incorporating them into their governing documents and rules of sport, Member Federations and All Member Federations and Continental Organisations shall cooperate with and support FINAWorld Aquatics in that function.
+They shall also recognize, abide by and implement the decisions made pursuant to these Anti-Doping Rules, including the decisions imposing sanctions on Persons under their authority. - DCArt.
+18.4 All Member Federations and Continental Organisations shall take appropriate action to enforce compliance with the Code, International Standards, and these Anti-Doping Rules.

-DC 18.5 All Member Federations shall establish rules requiring all Athletes preparing for or participating in a Competition or activity authorized or organized by a Member Federation or one of its member organisations, and all Athlete Support Personnel associated with such Athletes, to agree to be bound by these Anti-Doping Rules and to submit to the Results Management authority of Anti-Doping Organisations in conformity with the Code as a condition of such participation.
+Organisations shall establish rules requiring all Athletes preparing for or participating in a Competition or activity authorized or organized by a Member Federation them or one of its their member organisations, and all Athlete Support Personnel associated with such Athletes, to agree to be bound by these Anti-Doping Rules and to submit to the Results Management authority of Anti-Doping Organisations in conformity with the Code as a condition of such participation.